princefishthrower/dev-book-template/README.md

 ## Book

 The `book/` folder contains the `.tex` file where you'll actually do the writing.
 It has many examples of everything you'd need to write a developer book.

+## Listings or Index Missing

+This is a caveat of LaTeX, it needs to build the document twice.
+Simply run `/bin/bash scripts/build-book.sh` again and the listings and so on should be properly listed.